SymfonyCasts/symfony6/sfcasts/ep3-doctrine/docker-compose.md

 [[[ code('4a4d66d50e') ]]]

-These files say that they will boot a single Postgres database container with a user called `symfony` and password `ChangeMe`.
+These files say that they will boot a single Postgres database container with a user called `symfony` and password `ChangeMe`:

+***TIP
+The username changed from `symfony` to `app` in the newest recipe version.
+***

 It will also expose port 5432 of the container - that's Postgres's normal port - to our *host* machine on a *random* port.
 This means that we're going to be able to talk to the Postgresql Docker container as *if* it were running on our local machine... as long as we know the random port that Docker chose.
 We'll see how that works in a minute.

 By the way, if you want to use MySQL instead of Postgres, you absolutely can.
 Feel free to update these files... or delete both of them and run: